alan-turing-institute/ARC-TIGERS/scripts/README.md

 ## 2. Training models

-This is for training models on the generated datasets, for this you need to pass `train_classifier.py` an experiment config, which is composed of a `data_config` a `model_config` and training arguments:
+This is for training models on the generated datasets, for this you need to pass `train_classifier.py` an experiment config, which is composed of a `data_config`, a `model_config`, and training arguments:

 ```
 python scripts/experiments/train_classifier.py configs/experiment/football_one_vs_all_balanced.yaml